*** HELP US RAISE FUNDS TO REPLACE OUR STOLEN EQUIPMENT ***

 Work parties are held on the second Saturday of each month (or Sunday if Saturday is wet!) starting at 9.30am.
 From Easter we will be meeting on Wednesday evening, starting at 6.30pm.
 If you are interested in joining in, please contact us first to confirm that the event is going ahead.
 All volunteers are welcome; no previous experience is necessary.

-Quarry Wood Update – April 2025
+Notes from Quarry Wood – April 2025

 REMINDER: Book now for “Devon’s Wonderful Hedges” – Friday 4th April, 7.00pm for 7.30pm at the Community Centre, High Bickington. £5 adults, £2.50 students.